MitkoDG/movie-spa/README.md

-This is a JavaScript project about JavaScript SPA.
+This is a project about JavaScript SPA.

 App details:
 - you can register and login yourself ( or use demo account admin@abv.bg / admin )